Whether you are transferring to or OCC opportunity awaits you. With an array of resources

-Oakland Community College offers various programs that build the foundation for students available to help guide students on the right path toward seeking their academic goals goals at other colleges and universities, but it is the student’s responsibility to fully understand the course requirements at the institution they wish to ultimately to.
+Oakland Community College offers various programs that build the foundation for students available to help guide students on the right path toward seeking their academic goals at other colleges and universities, but it is the student's responsibility to fully understand the course requirements at the institution they which to ultimately transfer to.
 Students are encouraged to make use of the Michigan Transfer Agreement when transferring In addition to studying the current course catalog of the transfer institution and